 - (9) Determine whether special circumstances exist in relation to the application that warrant the application being publicly notified and,- - (a) if the answer is yes, publicly notify the application; and - (b) if the answer is no, do not publicly notify the application, but determine whether to give limited notification of the application under section 95B. - 9.1.4.
-There are no special circumstances that exist to justify public notification of the application because the proposal is for a subdivision within the rural environment where no additional titles will be created, which is considered as neither exceptional nor unusual.
+There are no special circumstances that exist to justify public notification of the application because the proposal is for a subdivision within the rural environment where only one additional allotment will be created around the existing dwelling, with a large balance lot remaining, which is considered as neither exceptional nor unusual.